enuccio/auto_probe_design/README.md

 #### Protocol
 1.)
 Insert sequences into ARB tree.
 Export Newick tree, using “name” as the branch IDs.
 Delete all the stuff at the top of the file enclosed by brackets [].
 Your sequence names must be shorter than 16 characters.

 2.)
 Run TreeOTU on Newick tree.
-Tree OTU can be downloaded from [https://github.com/dongyingwu/TreeOTU]
+TreeOTU can be downloaded from https://github.com/dongyingwu/TreeOTU

 ```
 perl TreeOTU.pl -i mytree.tree -c 0.02 -o treeotu_output.txt